sports

 • Players Involved:

-• Orioles Receive: RHP Wellington Aracena (20 years old, 2.38 ERA in 17 games at Class A) and RHP Cameron Foster (26 years old, 2.97 ERA in Double-A and Triple-A)
+• Orioles receive: RHP Wellington Aracena (20 years old, 2.38 ERA in Class A) and RHP Cameron Foster (26 years old, 2.97 ERA in Double-A and Triple-A)

 • Soto’s Performance:

-• Effective against left-handed hitters with a .138 average allowed
+• Held left-handed hitters to a .138 batting average

-• Contract Status: Soto is making $5.35 million through arbitration and is set to become a free agent after the current season.
+• Contract Status: Soto is making $5.35 million and will be a free agent after the 2025 season.

 Multiple Perspectives

 Opinions on the trade vary among analysts and fans.
-Some view the acquisition of Soto as a necessary step for the Mets, given their current bullpen struggles and the injuries they have faced.
-Mets manager Carlos Mendoza expressed optimism about Soto’s ability to perform in high-pressure situations, highlighting his experience and effectiveness against left-handed hitters.
+Some view the acquisition of Soto as a necessary step for the Mets to enhance their chances in the postseason, especially given his track record in high-pressure situations.
+Mets manager Carlos Mendoza expressed enthusiasm about Soto’s ability to perform in critical moments, stating, “The biggest thing is his ability to come in when there’s high leverage and there’s pressure there.”

 Context & Background